gnns4hri/3D_multi_pose_estimator/README.md

 python3 get_joints_from_panoptic_model.py PANOPTIC_SEQUENCE_DIRECTORY
 ```

 To generate a JSON file for testing, run *get_joints_from_panoptic_model_multi.py* instead of the previous script.
 Both scripts generate a JSON file and a Python pickle file containing the transformation matrices of the cameras.
-This pickle file is necessary for obtaining model metrics.

 Remember to modify the Panoptic configuration in `parameters.py` with the new camera information when using this dataset for training.